mbari-org/pbp-doc/README.md

 This repository contains the sources for documenting the use of `mbari-org/pbp`.

-Pushing changes to the repo will automatically trigger the update of the generated site at <https://docs.mbari.org/internal/pbp-doc/>.
+Pushing changes to this repo will automatically trigger the update of the generated site at <https://docs.mbari.org/internal/pbp-doc/>.

 ## Local development of this documentation